QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 ![API Autocomplete]({{ site.url }}/devguide/assets/api_autocomplete.png){:class="img-responsive"}

-In this case we want to get information about the resources and apps in the sandbox, so we can use the _GetReservationDetails_ function.
-The following code will iterate over the resources and apps in the sandbox and print out their names:
+In this case we want to get information about the resources and Apps in the sandbox, so we can use the _GetReservationDetails_ function.
+The following code will iterate over the resources and Apps in the sandbox and print out their names:

 {% highlight python %}
 reservation_id = helpers.get_reservation_context_details().id